 Service Assistance Provided Available Blackboard Help for Students Website with a searchable list of topics on how to navigate and use Blackboard for online courses.
 Online Click here.
 Blackboard On Demand Learning Center for Students This website provides an extensive list of short tutorial videos for student activities performed in Blackboard.
 Online Click here.
-Blackboard Collaborate: First Time Users If you have never used Blackboard Collaborate before, this Online Click here.

-website provides a system requirements check, configuration instructions, and training and resources area.
+Blackboard Collaborate: First Time Users If you have never used Blackboard Collaborate before, this website provides a system requirements check, configuration instructions, and training and resources area.
+Online Click here.
 Blackboard Collaborate: Essentials for Participants This website provides essential information for Participants of Collaborate sessions.
-Any Collaborate user, whether first-time or experienced, would benefit from reviewing the information here.
 Online Click here.

+Collaborate user, whether first-time or experienced, would benefit from reviewing the information here.